glampert/heritage-builder/README.md

-# rust-citysim
+# Rust City-Sim

-Tiny city building game written in the Rust language.
+A tiny city building game written in the Rust language.
+This is a personal learning project.